 If you're planning a campaign to encourage more bookings for the next season which is, for example, 3 months away, you should start planning your campaign now.
 Give yourself as much time as possible to plan your campaign, execute it and make changes along thew way.

 Remember that it takes time for your customers to do their research and narrow down their options, before finally making a booking with a tour company of their choice.

 You can also time your marketing campaigns to coincide with a special event, a seasonal holiday or a Hallmark holiday like Mother's Day or Valentine's Day.

-Whenever you plan to launch your campaign, remember to give yourself enough time to plan and research your campaign before launch.
+Whenever you plan to launch your campaign, remember to give yourself enough time to research and prepare your campaign content before launch.